-Similarly for yum-managed systems (CentOS and relatives), though specific package names can differ, and additional package repositories may need to be enabled first (see link:config-prereqs.txt for details).
+Similarly for yum-managed systems (CentOS and relatives), though specific package names can differ, and additional package repositories may need to be enabled first (see config-prereqs.txt for more details such as recommended package names).

-Note that technically (sudo) chroot ... can also be used from the CI worker account on the host system to build in the prepared filesystems without the overhead of running containers and several copies of Jenkins agent.jar.
+Note that technically (sudo) chroot ... can also be used from the CI worker account on the host system to build in the prepared filesystems without the overhead of running containers as complete operating environments with any standard services and several copies of Jenkins agent.jar in them.

-Also note that set-up of some packages, including the ca-certificates and the JDK/JRE, require that the /proc filesystem is usable in the chroot.
+Also note that externally-driven set-up of some packages, including the ca-certificates and the JDK/JRE, require that the /proc filesystem is usable in the chroot environment.
 This can be achieved with e.g.:

 '''

-;; for ALTROOT in /srv/libvirt/rootfs//rootfs/; do \
+:; for ALTROOT in /srv/libvirt/rootfs//rootfs/; do \

 for D in proc; do \

 echo "=== $ALTROOT/$D :"; \

 mkdir -p "$ALTROOT/$D"; \

 mount -o bind,rw "/$D" "$ALTROOT/$D"; \

 done; \

 done

 '''